m---w/kollabs/README.txt

 KOLLABS
 =======

-collected abstractions for absolute collapse
+Collected abstractions for absolute data collapse.

-description
+Description
 -----------

 KOLLABS is an abstraction library for Pure Data, that covers data management, OSC communication and state saving.